Kirimiri is a co-op of about 900 members at a 4500 foot altitude. This is a lot of only SL-28 varietal beans which makes it extra special.

-This one is a peaberry lot, which typically has more flavor than the flatbeans.
+This one is also a peaberry lot, which allegedly has more flavor than flatbeans.
 Only 5% of Kenya’s crop is peaberry.

 So how does it taste?
-Well the peaches are what won us over on this one.
+Well the bright berries are what won us over on this one.
 We usually go for Kenyans that are either winey/black currant, or else have a peach/apricot overtone.
-And this one is beautifully complex with peach and orange and a bright beginning and a sweet finish.
+And this one is more like raspberry and orange and a bright beginning and a sweet finish.
 Just the right amount of brightness – it’s there and it's zingy, but it doesn’t distract from the taste.
 Just the right amount of aftertaste.
 It lingers, but not in a dirty or unpleasant way.

 Peaberries have less audible cracks, so it's harder to use audible cues to know where the roast is at.